systemPipeR/sprwf-new-02-14-04/README.md

 git clone <download_link>
 ```

-After this the `param` and `data` directories need to be populated as shown above.
+After this the `param` and `data` directories need to be populated as shown above, or
+manually by copying the corresponding directories of the `sprwfcmp-param` and `sprwfcmp-data`
+repos into the workflow repository.